CU-PWFA/photoDAQ/README.md

 ### Setup USB device access

-For interfacing with USB devices, we use pyusb.
+For interfacing with USB devices, we use pyusb (NOTE: a lot of USB devices can be controlled just using pyserial, for these devices you can ignore this).
 Out of the box pyusb does not have access to the USB ports unless it is run as sudo, this can be changed by udev rule.
-Open any file in /lib/udev/rules.d/ and add the line
+Open any file in /lib/udev/rules.d/ and add the line (I save in 10-local.rules)
 ```
 ACTION=="add", SUBSYSTEMS=="usb", ATTRS{idVendor}=="171b", ATTRS{idProduct}=="2001", MODE="660", GROUP="plugdev"
 ```